-In connection with the acquisition, the Company acquired 100% of the issued and outstanding shares of Slapshot plus an adjustment of \$0.3 million for working capital in exchange for 3,818,181 Common Shares.
-Based on the closing share price of the Common Shares on May 8, 2023, the total consideration paid was \$1.7 million.
-In addition, the former shareholders of Slapshot were entitled to a separate earn-out of up to \$0.5 million based on Slapshot's revenue performance for the 12-month period following the closing, payable quarterly in Common Shares with a deemed value per Common Share equal to the greater of: (i) the 20-day volume weighted average price calculated at the end of each applicable quarter; and (ii) \$0.45 per Common Share.
+(excluding Ontario) under the Spreads.ca brand.
+As part of the consideration payable, the former shareholders of Slapshot were entitled to a separate earn-out of up to \$0.5 million based on Slapshot's revenue performance for the 12 -month period following the closing, payable quarterly in Common Shares with a deemed value per Common Share equal to the greater of:(i) the 20 -day volume weighted average price calculated at the end of each applicable quarter; and (ii) \$0.45 per Common Share.

-On the acquisition date, the consideration payable liability includes the full value of the estimated payment of \$0.41 million based on revenue performance of Slapshot as noted above plus an additional \$0.079 million in respect of additional working capital.
-As of December 31, 2023, the contingent consideration liability was measured to be \$0.098 million and a gain on remeasurement of \$0.02 million for the three months ended December 31, 2024 and \$0.4 million for the year ended December 31, 2023 was recognized.
-As of December 31, 2024, the contingent consideration payable is still \$0.098 million.
+On the acquisition date, the consideration payable liability includes the full value of the estimated payment of \$0.41 million based on revenue performance of Slapshot plus an additional \$0.079 million in respect of additional working capital.
+As of December 31, 2024, the contingent consideration liability was measured to be \$0.096 million and a loss on remeasurement of \$0.02 million for the three months ended March 31, 2025 (2024 - loss of \$0.02 million) was recognized.
+As of March 31, 2025, the contingent consideration payable is at \$0.11 million.